Berti Vogts: International career

 Vogts played nine international boys' games for West Germany, made three appearances for the under 23s team, and has 96 senior caps, making him one of Germany's most capped players.
-He was captain for twenty of the senior games, scored one international goal and was also a member of the German national team that won the 1974 World Cup.
+He was captain for twenty of the senior games, scored one international goal and was also a member of the Germany national team that won the 1974 World Cup.

 Nicknamed "Der Terrier" for always fighting for every ball as if it were his last, Vogts was a big favourite with his home crowd.
 Vogts famously marked, and subdued, Johan Cruyff, in the final of the 1974 World Cup in Munich, West Germany, won by West Germany 2–1.

 During the match between West Germany and Austria on 21 June 1978, in the second round of the 1978 FIFA World Cup, he scored an own goal, allowing Austria to beat West Germany for the first time in 47 years, and preventing West Germany from moving on to the next round.
 In Austria, this match is fondly known as the Miracle of Córdoba.

 Managerial career

 West Germany and Germany

 After his playing career ended, Vogts became coach of the West Germany under 21 national team, and continued in that role until 1990.
 Starting in 1986, he became an assistant manager of the senior national side.
 He was promoted to manager of Germany in August 1990, succeeding Franz Beckenbauer.

 After winning the 1990 FIFA World Cup Final the month before, Beckenbauer famously said that the reunified Germany will "probably be unbeatable for years", a statement which turned out to be a burden for Vogts during the upcoming years.
-Although Vogts led the German national team to a Euro 1992 runner up finish and winning the next Euros in 1996, two World Cup quarter-final defeats in 1994 and 1998 are also on his sheet.
+Although Vogts led the Germany national team to a Euro 1992 runner up finish and winning the next Euros in 1996, two World Cup quarter-final defeats in 1994 and 1998 are also on his sheet.
 He stepped down as manager in September 1998.